 All Campmasters are a resource to the Camp Ranger.
 Meetings are scheduled to evaluate its program, make scheduling assignments, and arrange for the training of any new members.
 All Campmasters must have a record of demonstrated ability to get along with people, to lead, and to act in an emergency.

 All Campmasters must have a working knowledge of the Scouting program and advancement.
-Registered Scouters, with experience in Cub Scout, Boy Scout, and Venture are eligible for consideration as Campmasters.
+Registered Scouters, with experience in Cub Scouts, Scouts BSA, and Venturing are eligible for consideration as Campmasters.

 Camp Workcoeman is located in the hills of northwest Connecticut in scenic New Hartford and Barkhamsted.
 The camp consists of approximately 427 acres on the shore of beautiful West Hill Pond, possibly the cleanest in Connecticut.